pnderitu/DUK_Automated_Curation/README.md

 - *max_epochs: Maximum training epochs (default: 50 epochs)*

 ## Funding
-This work is wholly funded by Diabetes UK via the [Sir George Alberti Training Fellowship](https://www.diabetes.org.uk/research/our-research-projects/london/nderitu-ai-retinopathy) to grant to Paul Nderitu.
+This work is wholly funded by Diabetes UK via a [Sir George Alberti Research Training Fellowship](https://www.diabetes.org.uk/research/our-research-projects/london/nderitu-ai-retinopathy) grant to Paul Nderitu.

 ## Citation
 If you use this work as part of your project, please cite [Nderitu, P *et al.,* (2022)]()